 The distribution of this bright-red memorial flower to the public is a big component of the ALA’s Poppy Program, one of our oldest and most widely recognized programs.
 The poppy symbolizes the sacrifice made by our veterans, servicemembers, and their families.
 However, many people do not know how the funds received from poppy distributions may be used or where the money can go.

-Poppy funds are used to support two major national mission outreach activities.
+Poppy funds are used to support three major national mission outreach activities.
 The first is the National Veterans Creative Arts Festival, which the Auxiliary has proudly co-presented for over 20 years.
 For more information on the National Veterans Creative Arts Festival, click here.
 If you wish to donate to the National Veterans Creative Arts Festival, please donate here.
-The second mission outreach activity is a recent development brought to the attention of our organization — food insecurity among servicemembers nationwide.
+The second mission outreach activity is to support aspects of the Honor Flight mission.
+For more information, please scroll down to the “Honor Flight” section below.
+The third mission outreach activity is food insecurity among servicemembers nationwide.
 Please watch this video to learn more about this urgent issue.

 Food Insecurity PSA